 Halos Are History Album and Website

-Kathy spent much of 2016-17 writing and recording songs based on recent travels and historical research.
-Kathy grew up Catholic, and although these days her spiritual views are less clearly defined, the songs on Halos Are History were inspired by people who became Catholic saints.
+Kathy wrote several of the songs for her newest project, Halos Are History, based on recent travels and historical research.
+Kathy grew up feminist and Roman Catholic, and although these days her spiritual views are less clearly defined, the songs on Halos Are History were inspired by women who became Catholic saints.
 Once again working with producer/musician Steve Dawson, the songs are also the nucleus of a Web-based project, www.HalosAreHistory.com.
-The new site features music, historical information, and vintage images that help tell the stories of Kathy’s favorite saints and how their lives offer lessons for anyone (saintly or not).
-The project launched in October 2017 with a sold-out concert at the Filament Theatre.
-Thanks to everyone who came out!
+The new site offers music, historical context, vintage and travel images, and Kathy’s stories about her connections to the people-turned-saints who inspired the music.
+The project launched with a sold-out concert at the Filament Theatre.

 Album on Favorites List: